 Materials Used for Exterior Plywood

-As exterior plywood materials are exposed to harsh and changing weather conditions, it’ll help if you could apply a sealant over its surface.
+As exterior plywood materials are exposed to harsh and changing weather conditions, it will help if you could apply a sealant over its surface.
 Proper sealing can prevent water and moisture from damaging the wood.

-You can opt to use a polyurethane varnish, and we urge you to add two coats for extra protection.
-On top of that, you can protect its surface of the plywood with waterproof paint.
+You can opt to use a polyurethane varnish, and I recommend apply at least two coats for extra protection.
+On top of that, you can protect the surface of the plywood with waterproof paint.